GennadyGS/CubeSharp/CubeSharp.md

 cube.GetValue("A", "2007");
 ```

-In order to get total by some dimension you need to specify `default` (which is the same as `null` for reference and nullable types) in corresponding position.
+To get a total by a dimension, specify `default` (or `null` for reference/nullable types) in the corresponding position.

 ```csharp
 // Get aggregated value for all customers and year 2007